 - May become more susceptible to the virus

 Someone with either unmonitored diabetes or hypertension risk having a heart attack or stroke.

 Someone with asthma or COPD may find they are creating more problems with their lungs and respiratory system.

 Chronic diseases can increase the severity of COVID especially if patients are not being monitored by their physician due to cancellations or delaying appointments.
 At the same time, they are increasing their chances of contracting the virus.

 No Reasons To Delay

-The benefits of undergoing your MRI as scheduled can have significant benefits for your immediate and long term health.
+The benefits of undergoing your MRI as scheduled can have significant benefits for your immediate and long-term health.

 If you are still worried about having an MRI or other test in a hospital or another type of facility, there is nothing to fear.
 All the guidelines to keep both you and everyone around you safe have been implemented and remain in place.

+Southwest Diagnostic Imaging Center takes COVID-19 very seriously and have measures in place to ensure that you receive a comprehensive exam as safely as possible.
 Contact Southwest Diagnostic Imaging Center at (214) 345-6905 if you postponed an MRI or other test during the pandemic and want to reschedule.